While the Bay Area shelters in place, construction on mansions and luxury condos continues

 Another contingent was focused on the health risks, arguing that the daily traffic of people in and out of construction sites during a pandemic jeopardizes workers, the safety of the neighborhood and therefore the Bay Area at large.

 Bradley, a 60-year-old construction worker who declined to give his last name, showed up at the Day Worker Center of Mountain View on Thursday seeking a gig that would help him make rent.
 He did not know there was an exemption on residential construction but said that workers should be able to make their own decisions.
 Typically, he finds jobs through his network of clients and friends but that has dried up during the covid-19 outbreak, he said.
-Last week, he got a small gig building a garden arbor.
-This week he has yet to find one and was anxious that he could be risking his health by coming to the center.
+This past week, he got a small gig building a garden arbor.
+But this upcoming week, he has yet to find one and was anxious that he could be risking his health by coming to the center.

 Bradley, who has lived in the Bay Area for 20 years, said the lack of jobs was on par with the 2008 recession, when the housing bubble burst and construction work dried up.
 His contacts are staying home, so a lot of them aren’t getting paychecks and are holding their purse strings tighter, he said.
 “It all cascades.”